w3c/wai-curricula/content/designer/inclusive-design-process.md

 * describe how involving users with disabilities early and throughout in the design and development process leads to better accessibility of websites and applications
 * explain strategies and assistive technologies that people with disabilities use to interact with the Web
+* identify the scope of accessibility in inclusive design processes
 * research and communicate applicable design requirements, such as those defined by accessibility standards and policies
-* manage the involvement of people with disabilities in different stages of the design and development process, for example in focus groups, personas, scenarios, and usability testing
+* manage the recruitment and involvement of people with disabilities for the different user research activities of a project, including in focus groups, personas, scenarios, and usability testing
 * manage representation of diverse groups of users with disabilities, including people with various levels of skills using assistive technologies and adaptive strategies
-* ensure people with disabilities can provide informed consent, respond to questions, and otherwise participate in the design and development processes in an accessible way
+* describe different means to communicate with people with disabilities, such as use of braille or sign language
+* describe and apply ethical considerations to consider when working with people with disabilities
+* describe ways to make documentation for user research activities accessible to people with disabilities, including the use of accessible digital formats
+* explain and select different testing methods depending on different types of disabilities, for example wireframe testing for people who have vision or screen reader testing for people who are blind

+{% comment %}

 ## Competencies